scodrington-networkten/tenzies-mini-game/README.md

-# tenzies-mini-game
+# Tenzies with React

-Tenzies, a dice rolling mini-game powered by React
+This sample project showcases a small Tenzies dice game using JS react